What Brexit Means to the Global Flower Industry

 The flower production mainly in Britain cannot sustain the local demand as things are.
 For that reason, the country relies mostly on imports to meet her robust demand.

 Europe exports most of its flowers to the UK specifically from the Netherlands.
 However, other countries are also responsible for supplying fresh cut flowers.
-These countries include Kenya, Ecuador, Columbia and Ethiopia amongst others.
+These countries include Kenya, Ecuador, Columbia, and Ethiopia among others.

 That means Britain together with the entire European continent plays a focal role in the growth and survival of the global flower industry.